bbombos/Website_Info/README.md

-# Website_Info
+# Website Info
-Pulling inf from website
+Learning how to pull info from websites with C#